rloniello/RT-Salt-Bettor/README.md

 ### Data Collection

-Data was collected via VODs from Artosis' Twitch Channel, more than 250 games where collected to create the ML model using CreateML.
+Data was collected via VODs from Artosis' Twitch Channel, more than 300 games where collected to create the ML model using CreateML.
-Games must satisfy the following criteria:
+Games must satisfy the following criteria and constraints:
 * MMR of each player is known before the match.
 (No Unranked Players)
 * Player(s) must trade material (a battle fought or material lost).
 * The Game must be more than 1 minute in length.